ymatsunaga/mdtoolbox/README.md

 * calcorientationfactor.m - calculates Orientation factor for FRET dyes
 * example/msmbaumwelchdb - test data set for msmbaumwelchdb.m and msmbaumwelchdb_parallel.m explaining the usage of these functions

-"Refining Markov State Models for conformational dynamics using ensemble-averaged data and time-series trajectories" submitted
+(NEW) "Refining Markov State Models for conformational dynamics using ensemble-averaged data and time-series trajectories" submitted
 * msmbaumwelchdb.m  msmforward.m msmbackward.m msmtransitionmatrix.m - Baum-Welch algorithm with a constraint imposed by the detailed-balance condition
 * msmcountmatrix.m - calculates count matrix from indexed trajectory data
 * msmtransitionmatrix.m - reverse Maximum-likelihood estimator for transition matrix from counting matrix